bus710/matrix3/README.md

 <img src="assets/heart.png" width="300">

-A toy project to drive Sense Hat's LED matrix by using Rust and Flutter
+A toy project to drive Sense Hat's LED matrix by using Rust and Flutter.

 <br/><br/>